BasicPrimitives/javascript/apireference/enums.md

  | `Opposite` | number | `3` | Opposite |

 ## <a name="VerticalAlignmentType" id="VerticalAlignmentType">VerticalAlignmentType</a>
-Controls nodes vertical alignment inside row of nodes.
-If row of nodes contains nodes of multiple sizes then small nodes are vertically aligned relative to their large neighbours.
+The vertical alignment defines nodes alignment inside row's vertical boundaries.
+If a row of nodes contains nodes of multiple sizes, small nodes are vertically aligned relative to their bigger siblings.

 | Name | Type | Value | Description |
 | --- | --- | --- | --- |